Mindfulness Based Course (MBSR)

 Mindfulness can help us to become more aware, centred and balanced as well as supporting us to find more to appreciate in the ordinary experiences of our day.
 Instead of being hijacked by emotions and reacting by perhaps imagining the worst, mindfulness can help us to learn to find different ways to manage challenging situations and in doing so can really improve the quality of our life.
 The skills that emerge from mindfulness training are beginning to be recognized as crucial life skills offering new ways to relate to trauma and distress.

-If you are interested in booking onto this course please contact Tamar on [email protected] Mob: 07577749924
+If you are interested in applying for this course, please contact Laurence on 07825678377 or email email@example.com by Monday the 16th of October 2017

-For further information on Mindfulness, and the course we are running, please see below:
+For further information on Mindfulness, and the course we are running: